-Zeus and his siblings won the long war with the help of Cyclopes and Hecatonchires.
-The Titans that had fought against him were banished for an eternity to the pit of Tartarus.
+Zeus and his siblings won the long war with the help of the Cyclopes and Hecatonchires.
+The Titans that had fought against him were later banished for an eternity to the pit of Tartarus.
 Mnemosyne, however, was saved from this fate.
 Two reasons could have played a role in this.
 Firstly, Mnemosyne did not have an active role in Titanomachy.
-The second, and probably more weighty reason for the exemption was that, like Themis, Mnemosyne was the lover of Zeus and the mother of his daughters.
+Secondly, and probably more weighty reason for the exemption was that, like Themis, Mnemosyne was the lover of Zeus and the mother of his daughters.

 Zeus came to her for nine consecutive nights disguised as a shepherd, and nine months later Mnemosyne gave birth to nine daughters, the Muses.
 The daughters possessed the gifts of song, thought, and intuition and inspired various domains of art and culture.
 Each of the Muses became associated with a different art or science.
-Calliope was responsible for epic, Clio for history, Erato for lyric; Euterpe was the Muse of music, Melpomene of tragedy, Polyhymnia of the hymn, Terpsichore of dance, Thalia of comedy, and Urania of astronomy.
+Calliope was responsible for epic, Clio for history, Erato for lyric; Euterpe was the Muse of music, Melpomene of tragedy, Polyhymnia of the hymn, Terpsichore of dance, Thalia of comedy, and Urania lastly of astronomy.